aryansrivv/Terminal_Commands_with_Bandit/Level0.md

 <img width="570" alt="Screenshot 2021-07-21 at 6 39 35 PM" src="https://user-images.githubusercontent.com/74819332/126535000-bdcee8d2-b188-4b19-9eaa-929dc3762627.png">

 Viola , here's the password to level 1 ( I have attached a file which contains password of every problem )

+Now Use `exit` command to exit the server